 In this lesson we will learn about President Herbert Hoover and the Dust Bowl.
 We will highlight the central themes and developments surrounding President Hoover, as well as the Dust Bowl, and we will learn about the connection between the two.

 23. The New Deal & Huey Long

 The New Deal is remembered as a very successful program, but not everyone supported it back in the 1930s.
-In this lesson, we'll check out one of the most outspoken opponents of the New Deal, and explore his unique reasons for disliking it.
+In this lesson, we'll discuss one of the most outspoken opponents of the New Deal and explore his unique reasons for disliking it.